ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 ## Description

-Bodypose offers a versatile solution for pose estimation by leveraging the strengths of Movenet and Blazepose.
-It provides real-time, full-body pose estimation and precise tracking of key body parts, including hands, face, and body, in an optimized and lightweight package.
+Bodypose offers a versatile solution for pose estimation by leveraging [Movenet](https://www.tensorflow.org/hub/tutorials/movenet#:~:text=MoveNet%20is%20an%20ultra%20fast,known%20as%20Lightning%20and%20Thunder) and [Blazepose](https://developers.google.com/mediapipe/solutions/vision/pose_landmarker).
+It provides real-time, full-body pose estimation and tracking of key body parts, including hands, face, and body, in an optimized and lightweight package.

 ### Key Features